Extend your student visa in the UK or continue to live in the UK as an EU / EEA national

 Updating your CAS with fee payments

 When you pay tuition fees or accommodation fees to the university, the amount you pay can be shown on your CAS.
 As part of your visa application requires you to show financial evidence, it is important that you ensure your CAS update accurately reflects the fees you have paid before you submit your visa application online.
+Please be aware that updating timeframes may take longer than usual.

 |Type of study||If you pay before receiving the CAS||If you pay after having received the CAS|